younata/personal_knowledge/src/books/README.md

 ### Tamora Pierce

-When I was 11 or 12, her Circle of Magic books caught my eye at a Barnse and Noble.
+When I was 11 or 12, her Circle of Magic books caught my eye at a Barnes and Noble.
 My parents bought the entire quartet for me.
 Somewhat recently, I began to re-read these, and remembered everything I enjoyed about them, plus additional things that my older perspective was able to pick up on.
 This time around, I also read her Circle Opens quartet, which is also good.
 Highly recommend these feminist books for any fans of fantasy.

 ## Other Readings